Zamoe/E-ink-controller/README.md

 ## Software
 The code is constructed using the Arduino IDE with various libraries used for the screen, encoder and buttons.

+## Casing

+The 3D print files for the casing can be found in the stl file.